How to Start a Saltwater Aquarium

 - Refugium.
 Algae can very effectively remove nitrates from water.
 Microplankton is also propagated in the algae, which many aquarium inhabitants feed on.

 - Return pump.
 The pump is installed in a special compartment with a variable water level.
-The compartment must be large enough so that in the event of an emergency power outage or pump failure, it can accommodate the entire volume of water that will flow out of the aquarium.
+The chamber must be large enough so that in the event of an emergency power outage or pump failure, it can accommodate the entire volume of water that will flow out of the aquarium.
 It is necessary to pay attention to the power of the return pump.
 The optimal solution is a pump that manages to pump about ten volumes of the aquarium per hour.
 In this case, the decomposition products will be removed from the aquarium in time, and the water will be sufficiently oxygenated.

 - Auto-fill.
 The compensation system for water evaporated from the aquarium.